 Trial judge in Robert Roberson’s death row case agrees to recusal

+Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.

-A retired Texas judge who signed death row inmate Robert Roberson’s execution warrant earlier this year has recused herself from his case.
+A retired Texas judge who signed death row inmate Robert Robertson’s execution warrant earlier this year has recused herself from his case.

 The court filing was signed on Monday by senior state District Judge Deborah Oakes Evans in Anderson County.
 No specific reason was given for her decision.